 Jill also has a great list of swaps for making Kugel low carb etc. Her step-by-step guidance and videos will be sure to make you feel at ease with some fun, family baking!

 After something savory?
-This Kalamata Olive Falafel recipe over on Jamie Geller.com is for those days where you want to try something new.
+This Kalamata Olive Falafel recipe over on Jamie Geller.com is for those days when you want to try something new.

 Using new techniques, this slow food making is borderline meditative and results in falafels that can be served as part of a wider meze with dips or enjoyed on their own.